 All staff members are to act with honesty, integrity, and in the best interest of the University when performing their duties, and to abide by the highest standards of research, educational, professional, and fiscal conduct.
 Outside activities should not interfere with an individual's University obligations.
-Staff must not use their official University positions or influence to further gain or advancement for themselves, parents, siblings, spouse or partner, children, dependent relatives, or other personal associates, at the expense of the University.
+Staff must not use their official University positions or influence for gain or advancement for themselves, parents, siblings, spouse or partner, children, dependent relatives, or other personal associates, at the expense of the University.
 In accordance with its mission, however, the University of Michigan allows and encourages staff to engage in outside activities and relationships that enhance the mission of the University.
 As a result, potential conflicts of interest and commitment are inevitable, but these potential conflicts are not necessarily problematic.
-Rather, the essential point is that faculty and staff must disclose these potential conflicts of interest so that they can be evaluated and, if necessary, managed or eliminated.
+Rather, the essential point is that staff must disclose these potential conflicts of interest so that they can be evaluated and, if necessary, managed or eliminated.

-- UMS employees must also consider both particular rules of conduct within the University and rules that govern outside activities applicable to the staff of the University Musical Society.
-These include: - Regents' Bylaw 5.13, related to governmental elective/appointed service http://www.umich.edu/%7Eregents/bylaws/bylaws05b.html#4; - SPG 201.12, related to misconduct and discipline; - SPG 201.23, related to hiring of relatives or those with a close personal relationship; and
+\ When implementing SPG 201.65-1, academic and administrative units must also consider both particular rules of conduct within the University and rules that govern outside activities applicable to the staff of the College of Engineering.
+These include:

-• SPG 201.85, related to work performed for other University units.
+- Regents' Bylaw 5.13, related to governmental elective/appointed service - SPG 201.12, related to misconduct and discipline; - SPG 201.23, related to hiring of relatives or those with a close personal relationship; and - SPG 201.85, related to work performed for other University units.

-The specific definitions for a potential conflict of interest and potential conflict of commitment in Section II.A of SPG 201.65-1 also apply to the procedures described below.
 Broadly defined, a potential conflict of interest encompasses external ties that may or may appear to improperly bias a staff member's judgment in performing his or her University job responsibilities.
 A potential conflict of commitment, broadly defined, encompasses situations in which a staff member's external relationships or activities may or may appear to interfere or compete with the University's mission, or with the staff member's ability or willingness to perform his or her job responsibilities.

-B. Disclosing, Evaluating, and Managing Potential Conflicts of Interest and Conflicts of Commitment
+B. Disclosing, Evaluating and Managing Potential Conflicts of Interest and Conflicts of Commitment